botesjuan/FireWall-Nmap-Scans/README.md

 ## FRAGMENTED Scan

-The FRAGMENTED scan may, depending on the type of firewall/IDS, dividing the packet into smaller packets, get positive results using a stealth TCP SYN scan with single -f switch to split packets into 8 bytes.
+The FRAGMENTED scan may, depending on the type of firewall/IDS, dividing the packet into smaller packets, get positive results.
 **Context** An intrusion detection system (IDS) inspects network packets, and raises an alert whenever a malicious rule is met.

 ```bash
 sudo nmap -sS -f $TARGET
 ```

-#### Notice the unfiltered state of the open ports
+####  Use a stealth TCP SYN scan with single -f switch to split packets into 8 bytes.
 ![NMAP FRAGMENTED Scan](firewall-IDS-fragment-scan.png)